-3.1 Complainant, victim, or alleged victim: An individual who has allegedly experienced discrimination, harassment, or retaliation in violation of university policy.
+3.1 Complainant, victim, or alleged victim: An individual who has allegedly experienced protected-class discrimination, harassment, or retaliation in violation of university policy.
 The University may also be a complainant.
-Use of these terms does not imply that a finding of discrimination, harassment, or retaliation is assumed or made before an investigation has been completed.
+Use of these terms does not imply that a finding of protected-class discrimination, harassment, or retaliation is assumed or made before an investigation has been completed.

-3.2 Discrimination: For purposes of this policy, adverse action towards university employees or students in the terms or conditions of employment; university admission or education; access to university programs, services, or activities; or other university benefits or services on the basis of inclusion or perceived inclusion (in the case of disability, sexual orientation, gender identity, or gender expression) in one or more of the protected classes that has the effect of denying or limiting participation in university employment or in a university program or activity.
+3.2 Discrimination: For purposes of this policy, adverse action towards university employees or students in the terms or conditions of employment; university admission or education; access to university programs, services, or activities; or other university benefits or services on the basis of inclusion or perceived inclusion in one or more of the protected classes that has the effect of denying or limiting participation in university employment or in a university program or activity.